albush/Getting-Started-Guide/chapters/GettingStarted_1.md

 ## Initial call with a launch manager (strongly recommended)

 We invite you to join a call with one of our [Launch Managers](http://www.rackspace.com/blog/questions-about-the-cloud-contact-the-cloud-launch-team/).
-They are available to all of our customers for the first 60 days after your account is created, free of charge.
+They are available to all of our customers for the first 60 days at Rackspace, free of charge.
 During an initial call, the Launch Managers will work with you to discover the following (among other things):

 * Service Strategy: learn about your business, support expectations, end user experience.
 * Demand Management: learn about your traffic patterns of business, website activity, hosting priorities.